linkeddatacenter/kees/README.md

 In order to let computers to work for us, they must understand data: not just the grammar and the syntax but the real meaning of things.
-When this happens, machines can make decisions.
-We need a languages that are understandable both for humans and machines.

-KEES proposes a way to describe a *knowledge base* and to make it tradeable and shareable.
+KEES proposes some specifications to add metadata to a *domain knowledge* in order to make it tradeable and shareable.
-Artificial Intelligences and humans can use KEES to describe, populate, merge, exchange and enrich domain specific knowledge.
+Artificial Intelligences and humans can use KEES to populate, merge, exchange and enrich such knowledge.
 KEES is a Semantic Web Application.

 See [KEES project presentation](https://docs.google.com/presentation/d/1mv9XO0Q9QFxSphWzT_68Q4aXd9sgqWoY7njomH8eaPQ/pub?start=false&loop=false&delayms=5000)